 “I don’t believe I know that,” Randal said.

 “I doubt Tito is his first name,” barked Lila.

 “Do you think he rode all the way from ‘Gualamala'”, they always made sure to pronounce it just the way Randal did, “on that bicycle?”

 “You don’t think he would eat one of Darryl’s goats, do you?”

 “Why would he the way you guys feed him?”

 They would watch him ride his bicycle past their homes each day, and they would stare.
-This little man on the bicycle was what was happening in their lives.
+This little man on the bicycle was what was happening.

-Randal was talking about getting him a moped, even though that wouldn’t keep from having to ride in the rain, but Tito wasn’t working out as well as it seemed he would at first.
-He started hanging out with some other “Mexicans” he used to live with, before he came to Randal.
-He must have spent some of the money he earned buying them all alcohol, and the drinking made him a bit unruly, especially when Randall called him a Mexican.
-Randal tried to talk to him about his drinking, but Tito just said, in broken English, “I not Christian, I not Christian.”
+Randal was talking about getting him a moped, even though that still wouldn’t protect him from the rain, but Tito wasn’t working out as well as they had hoped.
+He started hanging out with other “Mexicans.”
+He spent some of the money he earned buying alcohol, and the drinking made him a bit unruly, especially when he was referred to as Mexican.
+Randal tried to talk to him about his drinking, but Tito responded in broken English, “I not Christian, I not Christian.”
 The more Randal gave him a hard time the more Tito showed off what little English he knew.
-“No more bewshit, no more bewshit” he said.
-Then he moved on, one rainy day, no doubt, to another farm, or another town, who knows?
-He left behind a microwave, a TV, a refrigerator, a screen door, a casserole dish and all of Darryl’s goats.
+“No more bewshit, no more bewshit,” he said.
+He moved on, one rainy day, probably, on his bicycle, leaving behind a perfectly good microwave, TV, refrigerator, screen door, casserole dish and most of Darryl’s goats.